You are 6 weeks pregnant!

-This week in your pregnancy, your baby almost doubles in size to somewhere between 4 and 8mm.
+During week 6 of your pregnancy, your baby almost doubles in size to somewhere between 4 and 8mm.
 If you could see him, you would see a huge head in proportion to his body as the head grows faster to accommodate the growing brain.
 This week the eyes start to develop and look like big black circles and passageways to the ears will start to form.
 Buds that will become arms and legs will develop on the body and blood starts to circulate around the tiny blood vessels.
 As he floats gently in the amniotic fluid, a tiny umbilical cord attaches itself to the placenta, and your baby’s life support system starts to grow.

 Your developing body

 Some women don’t feel pregnant during week six, while others will be reminded of the ‘pleasures’ of pregnancy, such as morning sickness, which seems to happen all day (and night), extreme tiredness (almost like jet-leg) and needing the loo more often.
 These can all be tricky ailments if nobody knows you are pregnant at work.
 Try to rest as much as possible when you get home from work and consider telling one trusted colleague you are pregnant, who can help with excuses when everybody goes for after work drinks.